New York in the American Civil War

 Official Records References

-• Official Records, Series I, Volumes VI, IX, XX, and others: reports involving New York troops.
+• Official Records, Series I, Volumes II, VI, IX, XII, and others: reports involving New York troops.

 • Adjutant General’s Report of the State of New York.